-I interpret this to mean that all staff and students are provided with the appropriate Responsible Use Agreement which they read and sign.
+I interpret this to mean that the District clearly communicates and enforces the unacceptable use of technology resources for commercial, political, illegal or indecent purposes or for any disruption to the learning of students. all staff and students are provided with the appropriate Responsible Use Agreement which they read and sign.
 The Responsible Use Agreement describes appropriate and inappropriate use of the district network and district technology resources.